How your social rent is set

 The guidance says that for a property:

-CPI for the year was 3.1%, which means that your rent may increase by up to 4.1% from April 2022.
+CPI for the year was 10.1%, but the Government has agreed to cap your rent increase at 7% instead.
+This means your rent may increase by up to 7%.